lotcz/theSeed/doc/beehive.md

 - collect pollen and nectar
 - bring it to the hive to create honey
 - queen can eat and then lay eggs
-- bee can fly and 'eat' - heal and gather small things in pockets
+- bee can fly, crawl, 'eat' - heal and gather small things in pockets and drop things from pockets
 - when dies, respawn in a hive

 Beehive